 Shell is a member of the North slope-based OSRO, ACS.
 ACS would be used as a response action contractor for spill response activities.
-In addition to ACS, contracted response organizations, AES-RO and ARS, will also be available while critical drilling operations are underway in hydrocarbon-bearing zones; and will provide response in the event of an actual oil spill incident, including related maintenance, ongoing assurance of response capabilities, and coordination of training activities.
+Shell's OSROs, AES-RO and ARS, will also be available while critical drilling operations are underway in hydrocarbon-bearing zones; and will provide response in the event of an actual oil spill incident, including related maintenance, ongoing assurance of response capabilities, and coordination of training activities.
 Per the provisions of 30 CFR 254.4, this OSRP incorporates references to the ACS Technical Manual, available online at: